 No origination fees

-Option to have money sent directly to a credit card
+Option to have money sent directly toward a credit card balance (but not an Amex card)

 Doesn’t offer flexible repayment options